 The lid wiper is the edge (0.4-0.6mm wide) of the marginal conjunctiva of the upper eyelid, which slides over ocular surface, during blinking, approximately 8,000 times per day.
 Noting that the epithelium of the lid wiper is squamous (not columnar), Parsons suggested that the lid wiper is the only part of the conjunctiva that closely contacts the ocular surface.
 Sequential instillations with dyes (e.g., fluorescein, lissamine green, or rose bengal) stains the lid wipers of the majority of patients with symptomatic DED, and grading is typically based on horizontal length of staining or a combination of length and width.
-Staining normal findings with other tests (e.g., FBUT, Schirmer test).
-The last been reported that 80% of symptomatic contact lens wearers (vs. 13% of asymptomatic lens wearers) have staining indicative of lid wiper epitheliopathy, and that damage increases after 6 months of lens wear, although other tests such as tear volume assessed by the phenol red test remains constant.
+Sequence 156, 250 Lid wiper epitheliopathy is commonly found in patients experiencing symptoms of DED, but displaying normal findings with other tests (e.g., FBUT, Schirmer test).
+It has been reported that 80% of symptomatic contact lens wearers (vs. 13% of asymptomatic lens wearers) have staining indicative of lid wiper epitheliopathy, and that damage increases after 6 months of lens wear, although other tests such as tear volume assessed by the phenol red test remains constant.
 Of note, assessment of LWE requires understanding of Kessing's space, which separates the ocular surface from tarsal palpebral conjunctiva of the upper eyelid.